Sriram24042/Brain_dx/README.md

 - **Backend**: Deployed on Render with automatic scaling
 - **Frontend**: Deployed on Vercel with global CDN

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📧 Contact

-For questions or feedback, please open an issue on GitHub or contact [Your Contact Information].
+For questions or feedback, please open an issue on GitHub or contact me at sriram24042@gmail.com.

 ---